swoops/r2_zb_stats/README.md

 56.62% chance correct signature is in top 20 results
 ```

+Note: 26.00% is a bit low b/c it is testing for a 100% match on graph AND byte
+signatures.
+Where a `z.` will really only look for a 100% match on graph OR
+byte signatures.

 See the `stats` file for more details.
 Also, keep in mind this is just some
 stuff I threw together so the stats might be a bit off.